relacs/makertai/README.md

 You should check each of your CPUs.
-In particular running and isolating an RTAI task on the first CPU may result in worse perfromance than on the other CPUs.
+In particular running and isolating an RTAI task on the first CPU may result in worse performance than on the other CPUs.

 In addition to isolating a CPU you also need to make sure that the RTAI tests are run on that CPU.
 For this you need to modify the test